 Osmium is one tough customer.
-Instead of crumbling or caving in, the metal stayed intact when research scientists at the University of Bayreuth and the Deutsches Elektronen-Synchrotron DESY applied pressure to it.
+Instead of crumbling or caving in, the metal stayed intact when scientists at the University of Bayreuth and the Deutsches Elektronen-Synchrotron DESY applied pressure to it.
 And this occurred even though they were producing the highest degree of pressure that had ever been achieved in a laboratory.

 Even the weight of twenty jumbo jets – crammed full to the limit and balanced on one square centimetre – was not enough to affect the osmium crystals in the least.
 This corresponds to the pressure that was applied to the metal by the scientists, who used a so-called ‘diamond anvil cell’: They were able to achieve up to 770 gigapascals.
 Even the pressure at the Earth’s core is not half as high.
 In order to investigate precisely what happens to the metallic osmium under such extreme conditions, the research scientists used X-ray radiation from DESY’s research light-source PETRA III in Hamburg, as well as two further X-ray sources in France and the USA.